wltrallen2/Java-WGU-SchedulingSystem/README.md

 # Java-WGU-SchedulingSystem
 WORK IN PROGRESS - Java application developed as part of the requirements for Western Governor's University C192 - Advanced Java Concepts

 **CURRENT STATUS NOTE:** _*The Login, Appointment, and Customer Scenes are implemented, including the ability to view, add, modify, and delete appointments and customers.
 Use the username test and password test to login.
-Additionally, the appointment table can be filtered and sorted.*_
+Additionally, the appointment table can be filtered and sorted, and times are adjusted according to the user's local time zone and daylight savings time.*_

-**NEXT STEPS:** _*Refractor the filtering method using a switch statement to make the code more readable, and address the user time zones and daylight savings time.*_
+**NEXT STEPS:** _*Write exception controls for the remaining three exception cases.*_

 For this project, the student is required to implement the following requirements: